The Legacy of the Safavids in Persia

 About the history that shaped the cultural and political landscape of modern Iran

-Modern-day Iran is a mass of tiled architectural gems and of immense artistry, textiles and culture.
+Modern-day Iran is full of tiled architectural gems and of immense artistry, textiles and culture.
 But this is all thanks to its to the legacy of its predecessors, the Safavids, who created the foundation for the beautiful country even before it was named Iran.
 For any mature traveller looking to take a walk through the vibrant mosques and markets, the influence of the Safavids will surround you.
 This article will briefly outline the history of the Safavid Empire from its creation in 1501 with Shah Ismail I to its collapse in 1722 under Shah Saltan Hussein.

 The Founding of the Safavid Empire